We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Code Solutions

-def is_sum_equal(firstWord, secondWord, targetWord):
+def isSumEqual(firstWord, secondWord, targetWord):

-# Calculate numerical values
+# Convert words to their numerical values

-return first_num + second_num == target_num
+return num1 + num2 == target_num

 ← Back to All Questions